souljuse/database_server/README.md

 #### Use the Soul Database Server app
 In the homepage you will see all the values you stored in the session.
-To set a new pair of values visit the
+To set a new pair of values visit the homepage and insert the key and the value in the form fields The homepage should now show the created pairs